gerickson/openhlx-ios/README.md

 First, the HLX is limited to no more than two active telnet-based network connections.
-This means in a consumer/residential or commercial/enterprise environment, no more than Open HLX mobile app users may be active at a time.
+This means in a consumer/residential or commercial/enterprise environment, no more than two Open HLX mobile app users may be active at a time.
 Given the short background time out of the Open HLX mobile app on iOS, this may not be a practical day-to-day limitation, depending on the number of concurrent users for your